27 November 2010

 If the admissions made by these auditors to the House of Lords committee prove anything, it is that the “big four” accountancy firms have now lost all credibility.
 By their behaviour ahead of the crisis, it’s clear they were more interested in self-preservation and giving what were transparently insolvent institutions a veneer of solvency than in conveying timely, accurate and reliable information to the markets.

 Their astounding admissions to the House of Lords committee removes any vestige of credibility that the ‘Big Four’ auditors once had.
 It presumably also leaves them wide open to multi-billion pound law suits from the thousands of investors that they misled.
 It might also hammer the final nail in the coffin of the fundamentally flawed system of corporate governance and audit that we have in the UK.

 The former Chancellor of the Exchequer, Lord Lawson, summed up the auditors’ admissions by saying: “You noticed that they were on very thin ice, but you were completely relaxed, as you knew that they would be supported by the taxpayer.”

 The people grilled about their audit firms’ absence of integrity were John Connolly, chief executive of Deloitte; John Griffith-Jones, chairman of KPMG; Ian Powell, chairman of PwC; and Scott Halliday managing partner of Ernst & Young.

-I can’t quite decide who came across as the least trustworthy of this bunch of charlatans — but the one who springs to mind is John Connolly.
+I can’t quite decide who came across as the least trustworthy of this bunch — but the one who springs to mind is John Connolly.